 VCCP is a full-service agency based in London, with a growing collection of satellite marketing services units as well as several international outposts.
 Launched in 2002, it was acquired three years later by what was then the public relations group Chime, and now forms the core of that company's advertising & marketing services division.
-VCCP is best known for its work for two key clients, mobile operator O2 and insurance comparison website Compare
+VCCP is perhaps still best known for its work for two key clients, mobile operator O2 and insurance comparison website Compare

 Which clients does VCCP handle?
 Find out more from the Adbrands Account Assignments database